 Yes, if you are an undergraduate, author on the work, and will be presenting at a conference that involves a peer-review process, you are eligible to apply for up to $500 to help cover registration, travel, and lodging.
-Unfortunately, we do not yet have the funds to support graduate students, research teams of students (i.e., where you are not the first author of the presentation), or travel simply to attend a conference and we usually can't fund a complete class project or more than one project per student--your instructor/mentor may be able to help you apply for assistance from his or her department.
+Unfortunately, we do not yet have the funds to support graduate students or travel simply to attend a conference, and we usually can't fund a complete class project or more than one project per student--your instructor/mentor may be able to help you apply for assistance from his or her department.
 We are also usually limited to giving no more than $500 to any one student during a fiscal year (June 1 through May 31).
-The amount awarded will depend on whether your faculty mentor is likely to have access to other sources of funding, the number of students your mentor is hoping to fund (there is a cap of $1,500 in funding of students for any one mentor, per fiscal year) and how much is available in the OURCS budget at the time that funding is sought.
+The amount awarded will depend on whether your faculty mentor is likely to have access to other sources of funding, the number of students your mentor is hoping to fund (there is a cap of $1,500 in funding of students for any one mentor, per fiscal year), and how much is available in the OURCS budget at the time that funding is sought.
 Applications should be made on-line through the OURCS website and you will be notified of the amount you can expect to be awarded.
 Reimbursements will be made for covered expenses after the travel is completed, and itemized, original receipts and proof of attendance have been received and processed.

 - I've presented some work at the Southern California Conferences for Undergraduate Research (SCCUR).
 I just need reimbursement for my registration fee.
 Should I still apply for a travel grant or would this require a different kind of small grant application?